Beckster6211/nasa-poftd/README.md

 When a date has been selected you are presented with the picture of the day for that day as well as a heading of what the picture is and a description detailing the photo.

-#### :calendar: If your born after 16th June 1995 (earliest that can go back) you can get Nasa's picture of the day on the day you were born... (pretty cool, I'm to old... :sob: )
+#### :calendar: If your born after 16th June 1995 (earliest that can go back) you can get Nasa's picture of the day on the day you were born... (pretty cool, I'm to old though... :sob: )

 ### Api used :rocket: